-Seven compilation videos featured Lockheed Martin employees’ stories, featuring the different and real ways Lockheed Martin’s EVP is lived by its team members.
-Five of the videos featured several stories to illustrate a supporting pillar.
+Seven compilation videos were created, featuring real employee stories that show the different ways Lockheed Martin’s EVP is lived by its team members.

 Lockheed Martin used the seven videos in a phased approach with its internal and external audiences.
 They first presented the stories to their HR community with information on how the stories can engage employees, and to their talent acquisition teams with a toolkit on the best ways to use this content library of stories in candidate communications.